-Kimberly Callas is a sculptor and Social Practice artist working in both Maine and New Jersey.
+Kimberly Callas is a sculptor and Social Practice artist.
 Callas received her MFA from the New York Academy of Art and her BFA from Stamps School of Art at the University of Michigan.
 Her work has been exhibited internationally in galleries and museums and has received national and international grants and awards.

 Callas uses both handmade and emerging technologies to combine the human body with patterns and symbols from nature focusing on the idea of an ecological self.
 Art New England called work from her series Portrait of the Ecological Self, “Unforgettable.”
 Callas often creates within community and her Social Practice community project “Discovering the Ecological Self” was recently featured in the Huffington Post.
 She is an Assistant Professor of Art and Design at Monmouth University.

 Callas grew up in northern Michigan and moved to New York City for graduate school.
 After witnessing the 9/11 attacks on the World Trade Center in 2001, Callas and her husband, George Callas, moved with their family to MidCoast Maine and built and in-ground, stone house and then co-founded a sustainability institute.
 It was this work in sustainability that has led Callas to her recent artwork focusing on the ‘ecological-self’.